 The most important rule to keep in mind when setting up an AVB network is that the talker (device sending audio) and listener (device receiving audio) must be connected to an AVB-compatible switch.

-All the AVB devices on the network must share a virtual clock that defines when the AVB packet should be played.
+All AVB devices on the network must share a virtual clock that defines when the AVB packet should be played.
 As previously mentioned, devices communicate on an AVB network as “talkers” and “listeners.”
 An AVB talker transmits one or more audio streams to the network.
 AVB listeners receive one or more of these streams from the network.
 It should be noted that an AVB device, like the StudioLive Series III mixers or NSB-series Stageboxes, can be both a talker and a listener.
-For example, StudioLive 32 can simultaneously “Talk” (send channels out to the network) and “Listen” (receive channels from the network).
+For example, StudioLive 32 can simultaneously “talk” (send channels out to the network) and “listen” (receive channels from the network).

 AVB devices stay in sync by selecting the best master PTP clock after the devices connect with one another.
 This ensures that every AVB device on the network will maintain precise timing, which is critical to audio quality.